 FastestVPN also provides Chrome and Firefox browser extensions, which do connect you to the VPN, but which will only affect your browser’s traffic rather than being system-wide.

 That’s not a bad list.
 Though obvious omissions are pfSense and OPNsense.
-Taking the DD-WRT instructions and adapting them, I was able to configure a connection on pfSense.
+By taking the DD-WRT instructions and adapting them, I was able to configure a connection on pfSense.

 You can have a look at our guide on VPN routers, if you’d like more information on the subject.

-Still, streaming Netflix US was fast and smooth, with no buffering or freeze-ups.
+Streaming Netflix US and Amazon Prime Video was fast and smooth, with no buffering or freeze-ups.

 Does FastestVPN allow torrenting?